 Financial Aid Changes from the One Big Beautiful Bill Act

-A summary of changes is provided below.
+A summary of other changes from the bill is provided below.

 - Prevents students with a Student Aid Index (SAI) more than double the maximum Pell Grant award amount from being Pell eligible.